How do you confront an employee with bad personal hygiene? | Moorepay

 Avoiding discrimination claims

 Be mindful the employee may consider this confrontation rude, and there is a potential for discrimination.
-In February 2022, The Daily Mail reported a case headlined “female tutor wins £5,000 pay out after judge rules she was harassed by bosses who repeatedly asked her to speak to elderly student, 94, over complaints he smelt of urine”.
+In February 2022, The Daily Mail reported a case headlined “Female tutor wins £5,000 pay out after judge rules she was harassed by bosses who repeatedly asked her to speak to elderly student, 94, over complaints he smelt of urine”.

 In this case, the embarrassed tutor was selected to have this difficult discussion with the student by her bosses, because (the tribunal ruled) they assumed as a woman she’d be better able to discuss hygiene issues.
 As a result, the tribunal ruled her bosses had harassed her and discriminated against her.
 This case reminds us it’s wise to carefully consider not only what to say to the employee, but who has the conversation with them, and why.